Kowal Sentry Integration for Magento 2

 Variants:

-manualmanualsentry-clicommandsciupload in CI/CD pipelinedeploy_hookupload in deployment hook
+manual: manualsentry-clicommandsci: upload in the CI/CD pipelinedeploy_hook: upload in a deployment hook

 Recommendation:

-- in production most often
+- in production, most often

 ci.